tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

   - unit testing

 ---
 It can be challenging to add unit testing to a project that was built without planning to incorporate it.
-The ASP.Net MVC Music Store tutorial was not built with unit testing in mind, but today we&#8217;re going to walk through the addition of Controller unit tests, focusing on a controller that directly references Entity Framework objects and implicitly interacts with ASP.Net Membership objects and Request data from the current HttpContext.
+The ASP.Net MVC Music Store tutorial was not built with unit testing in mind, but today we're going to walk through the addition of Controller unit tests, focusing on a controller that directly references Entity Framework objects and implicitly interacts with ASP.Net Membership objects and Request data from the current HttpContext.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Overview_p2.png" title="Delivery Pipeline - Focus of Current Post" /><br /> Delivery Pipeline &#8211; Focus of Current Post